gbowerman/azurerm/README.md

 ```

 ## azurerm examples
-A more detailed set of **azurerm** programming examples can be found here:[azurerm Python library programming examples](https://github.com/gbowerman/azurerm/blob/master/examples.md).
-For even more examples look at the [azurerm examples library](https://github.com/gbowerman/azurerm/tree/master/examples).
+See below for some simple examples.
+A detailed set of **azurerm** programming examples can be found here: [azurerm Python library programming examples](https://github.com/gbowerman/azurerm/blob/master/examples.md).
+For more examples look at the [azurerm examples library](https://github.com/gbowerman/azurerm/tree/master/examples).

-See also the unit test suite which is new but the goal is to expand it to test every function in the library: [test](https://github.com/gbowerman/azurerm/tree/master/test)
+See also the unit test suite which covers the main storage, network, compute functions - the goal is to expand it to test every function in the library: [test](https://github.com/gbowerman/azurerm/tree/master/test)

 ### National/isolated cloud support
 To use this library with national or isolated clouds, set environment variables to override the public default endpoints.